Títina, the Archaic Lilitic alphabet

 Vowel collisions within a word

 An exception to this scheme of synaeresis is when two very weak vowels meet: i + i = í and ô + ô = o, although e + e = e.
-Similarly, stronger vowels of the same place of articulation overpower weaker ones: í + i = í, ô + o = o, e + é = é, u + ú = ú.
+Similarly, tense vowels overpower their lax counterparts: í + i = í, ô + o = o, e + é = é, u + ú = ú.
 Dissimilar vowels merge irregularly according to the environment, the availability of a suitable diphthong, or simply speaker preference.

 Punctuation is mostly straightforward.
 The Lilitika quotation marks, full-stop/period, comma, question mark, exclamation mark, and hyphen behave familiarly, but the imperative mark, punctus, and semicolon may be somewhat alien to the reader.